-We’ve got the ultimate mood-boosting make to welcome the arrival of Spring – make your own fabric bunting with our really easy step-by-step guide and video tutorial.
+We’ve got the ultimate mood-boosting make to lift your spirits – learn how to make bunting with our really easy step-by-step guide and video tutorial.
 Because really, is there any craft project more cheerful than DIY bunting?

 In this post we’ll talk you through how to make easy-sew fabric bunting flags, then string them from a length of cotton tape binding to bring instant cheer.
 This is a lovely, simple craft project for those new to sewing or a great first sewing project to make with children.
 It won’t take you long, we’ve got a free bunting template to get you started, and the whole thing will take you just a couple of hours to complete.

 This is also a nice, easy craft idea if you’re looking for inexpensive ways to brighten up your living space on lockdown.

 Don’t worry if you don’t have pre-made bias binding cotton tape at home, you can improvise if you’re not able to go out by making binding strips similar to those you’d use to make a quilt – watch our video to find out how or we also talk you through this method in our how to bind a quilt tutorial.

 We’re giving you two ways to learn how to make bunting in this post – watch our video or scroll down to find step-by-step instructions, and to download our free bunting template.
 This article was first published in Simply Sewing magazine – the UK best-selling magazine filled with projects for everyone who sews or wants to start.

 Read on to learn how to make bunting step by step…